Tapering off opioids: When and how

 If you've taken opioids for less than two weeks, you should be able to simply stop these medications as soon as your prescribed course of pills runs out, if not before.
 Ask your doctor if you're not sure when you can stop your medications.

 Don't try to go cold turkey on your own.
+Opioid withdrawal can be dangerous, and symptoms can be severe.
 When it's time for you to stop taking opioids, ask for your doctor's help to develop a medication withdrawal plan (called a taper) that gradually reduces the amount of medication you take.
-Opioid withdrawal can be dangerous, and symptoms can be severe.
-Depending on the type and dose of drug you've been taking, it may take weeks or even months to gradually and safely reduce your dose and get off your opioid medication.
+Depending on the type and dose of the drug you've been taking and how long you've been taking the drug, it may take weeks or even months to gradually and safely reduce your dose and get off your opioid medication.

 Stopping opioids can be difficult, but you can do it.
-You're much more likely to succeed if you partner with your doctor, plan your taper schedule, manage your symptoms and learn alternative ways to cope with pain.
+You're much more likely to succeed if you partner with your doctor and your health care team, plan your taper schedule, manage your symptoms, and learn alternative ways to cope with pain.

 Not sure if your medication is considered an opioid?